The Concubine Who Conquered China

 At the center of the city, a great rectangular complex, approached by four intricately constructed passages, served as a meeting space for thousands of inhabitants — and also as a focal point for shamanic ritual.

-For, like the great Oxus city of Gonur Tepe, Arkaim was no sprawling settlement grown out of control, but a planned city —
+For, like the great Oxus city of Gonur Tepe, Arkaim was no sprawling settlement grown out of control.

-In short, when we look at Arkaim — and at the myriad burials of Sintashta and Andronovo people arrayed across the steppe —
+When we look at Arkaim — and at the burials of Andronovo people across the steppe — we seem to be gazing into the very birth of Indo-Aryan culture!

 The answer to that question is more complex than it first appears.
 In fact, it raises a specter that’s haunted Central Asian archaeology for more than a century: how exactly do we classify these people, when they don’t seem to fit into any of our neatly labeled boxes?